Keep Fire Hydrants Clear of Snow & Weeds

 Fire Hydrant Flow Testing

-The Fire Department flows about half of the Cities hydrants each year.
-This testing provides the Department with the flow pressure and volume of water that is expected from each hydrant.
+Flow testing is a critical infrastructure project that ensures the safety of residents by providing the flow pressure and volume of water that is expected from each hydrant.
 Additionally, it reveals hydrants with mechanical problems.
 Flow testing is one of the ways the City ensures hydrants are operable and give the proper water flow when needed.

 1. This condition does not pose a health problem.

 2. Normal running of cold water in your home will soon clear up the problem.
 Do not use hot water.
 This will prevent rusty water from entering the hot water tank.

 3. If the rusty water affects your laundry, you may purchase "oxalic acid", or commercial products for taking rust out of clothes, from local grocery, drug or hardware stores.
-The clothes can be re-washed, following instructions, and the rust will be removed.
+Call the Fire Department at 248-530-1900 regarding availability of Oxalic Acid for your use.
+Follow the product instructions for rewashing the clothes and the rust will be removed.

 For more information or questions about flow testing, download Fire Hydrant Flow Testing Frequently Asked Questions